abinit/abinit/doc/theory/spherical_harmonics.md

 symmetry is important since they can be directly related to the irreducible representations of the subgroups of $D_3$ [[cite:Blanco1997]].
 Moreover, being real, they have half the memory requirement of complex spherical harmonics.
-This is clearly an advantage if high angular momenta are needed or several RHS values have to be stored in memory.
+This is clearly an advantage if high angular momenta are needed or several RSH values have to be stored in memory.
-A possible definition for RHS is [[cite:Blanco1997]]:
+A possible definition for RSH is [[cite:Blanco1997]]:

 \begin{equation}\label{eq:Definition_real_harmonics}
  \rYlm \df